streamlink/streamlink-portable/Streamlink for Windows (Compiled)/README.txt

 Notes:
 -If you wish to use a custom ZIP archive (rather than latest snapshot) press right click in 'Start downloading' button (or the dropdown icon)
--To disable CMD hints create a file named 'NO_CMD_HINTS' inside Releases folder -For more info visit https://github.com/streamlink/streamlink or https://streamlink.github.io -For issues visit https://github.com/streamlink/streamlink-portable/issues
+-For more info visit https://github.com/streamlink/streamlink or https://streamlink.github.io -For issues visit https://github.com/streamlink/streamlink-portable/issues